Telenovela: Brazil

 Brazilian telenovelas (more often "novelas") are both more realistic and apt to broach controversial subjects.
 These programs tend to showcase realistic depictions of middle class, working class and upper class individuals in society.
 Brazilian productions are the highest-budget telenovelas in South America.
 Escrava Isaura (1976) was a major hit in South America, the Eastern Bloc, Africa and China.
 Novelas usually last six to eight months at most in Brazil.
-One of the longest-running telenovelas in the country, however, is the teen-oriented Malhação (Young Hearts), which had aired from 1995 until 2020; as such, it is commonly classified as a Western-format soap opera instead.
+One of the longest-running telenovelas in the country, however, is the teen-oriented Malhação (Young Hearts), which aired from 1995 until 2020.
+As such, it is commonly classified as a Western-format soap opera instead.

 Brazilian telenovelas often have convoluted subplots involving three or four different settings.
 Usually, there is a rich setting, a poor setting and one or more settings in which the characters of both settings can interact.
 There is no clear-cut line between "good" and "evil" characters, with protagonists often displaying weaknesses such as promiscuity, drinking, drug abuse, stupidity and excessive ambition, among others.
 Antagonists equally show positive features or motivations, including abuses suffered in the past, family problems and poverty.

 It is not uncommon for a villain to attract the sympathy of the public, or even to have their storylines conclude with a satisfactory ending.
 For instance, in the novela Belíssima ("Most Beautiful") in 2006, villainess Bia Falcão (played by Fernanda Montenegro) escaped a police siege and fled to France, where she settled with a boyfriend, living using a secret bank account in Switzerland that she had maintained prior.
-As well as this, it is not uncommon for a hero to be relegated to a secondary role due to an actor's lack of charisma.
-Besides the convoluted plots, Brazilian telenovelas also approach sensitive social issues and try to present some of the country's actual culture, occasionally in an idealized way.
+It is also not uncommon for a hero to be relegated to a secondary role, due to an actor's lack of charisma.
+Besides the convoluted plots, Brazilian telenovelas approach sensitive social issues and try to present some of Brazil's actual culture, occasionally in an idealized way.

 Another important characteristic of Brazilian telenovelas is that they rely less on individual stars than other South American works.
 A Brazilian telenovela may have a permanent cast of more than 40 actors, of which some seven or eight are considered "central" to the show.
-The chief reason for this is that telenovelas are not shot in advance (instead chapters are shot around two weeks before their airdate) so that they can respond to public reaction.
-Under this scheme, the occasional death or poor performance of the actor playing the main character may turn the production into a flop, which happened with the 1982 telenovela Sol de Verão ("Summer Sun") after the death of main star Jardel Filho and in 2016, in Velho Chico ("Old River"), after the death of lead-actor Domingos Montagner.
+The chief reason for this is that telenovelas are not shot in advance.
+Instead, chapters are shot around two weeks before their airdate, so that they can respond to public reaction.
+Under this scheme, the occasional poor performance of the actor playing the main character may turn the production into a flop, which happened with the 1982 telenovela Sol de Verão ("Summer Sun") after the death of main star Jardel Filho and in 2016, in Velho Chico ("Old River"), after the death of lead-actor Domingos Montagner.